-Stepping stones in a garden can create a path or patio, or simply point the way on a visual trail through your garden.
+Stepping stones in a garden can create a path, walkway or patio, or simply point the way on a visual trail through your garden.
 They make a great DIY project year round, and most can be easily done on a covered craft table or in a corner of the garage.
 This is a great project to get creative with and allow your personality, or the personality of your garden shine through.
 Here are our favorite DIY stepping stone projects, complete with instructions for creating your own.

-Our Basic Stepping Stone Recipe
+Basic Stepping Stone Recipe

 - Portland Cement

 - Mix Portland cement with water a little at a time until it it as thick as oatmeal.

 - You can use almost anything as a mold, as long as it’s smooth and can release the stone once it’s cured.
 I like disposable plastic containers, because the stone will pop right out like ice cubes from a tray.
 You could line boxes with plastic wrap, use cake pans or even line nursery flats for large stones.
 Then spray the molds with Pam so they will release when set.